Janiculum: The water mills

 During the third century AD, a complex of water-mills was built here to grind grain to provide bread flour for the city.
 As revealed by excavations in the 1990s under the present American Academy in Rome, they sat astride the aqueduct Aqua Traiana and were in brick-faced concrete with a cocciopesto floor.
 In the limited excavated area, two mill races branched obliquely off the Aqua Traiana, turned to run parallel to the aqueduct for some distance, and then turned back to feed into the aqueduct again.
-It appeared that the northern mill race had 3 or 4 millwheels of 2.30 m diameter and width about 1.65 m to provide a sufficiently large working area, but only 2.6 m between their axle centres which must have reduced efficiency due to turbulence between them.
-The southern race had one a larger wheel.
+It appeared that the northern mill race had 3 or 4 millwheels of 2.30 m diameter and width about 1.65 m to provide a sufficiently large working area, but only 2.6 m between their axle centres, which must have reduced efficiency due to turbulence between them.
+The southern race had one larger wheel.

 The site resembles Barbegal, although the excavations show that they were undershot rather than overshot in design (i. e. with the stream entering at the bottom of the wheel, not the top).
 The mills were still in use in 537, when the Goths besieging the city cut off their water supply, the Aqua Traiana.
-But they were later restored and may have remained in operation until at least the time of Pope Gregory IV (827–844).
+They were later restored and may have remained in operation until at least the time of Pope Gregory IV (827–844).

 The Aurelian Walls were continued up the hill by the emperor Aurelian (reigned AD 270–275) to include the water mills.

 The mills were already known from observations by R. Lanciani in the 1880s.